 The benefits of using the template include, but not limited to:

-To help a requirement collection team better scope the investigation and plan the activities.
-For example, in the first section of template, the scopes and purposes for the requirement collections shall be filled at the initial stages.
+To help a requirements collection team better scope the investigation and plan the activities.
+For example, in the first section of template, the scopes and purposes for the requirements collection shall be filled at the initial stages.
 With the help of the technology development team, key technology issues concerned by the development team shall be identified.
-Based on these, the generic template shall be customised to be more suitable for the specific requirement collection scope and purposes, e.g., remove sections or questions not essential, and add specific questions that may help to drill down into the details of the interested areas.
+Based on these, the generic template shall be customised to be more suitable for the specific requirements collection scope and purposes, e.g., remove sections or questions not essential, and add specific questions that may help to drill down into the details of the interested areas.
 Space for planning of the activities is given, where a series of activities can be organised, such as, preparation of the template, reviewing of the questions, gathering information, interviews of community representatives, etc.

 To improve the communications efficiency within internal team, between communities, and between technology development team.

-To help manage the requirement gathering processes in an efficient way which can ensure the quality of the work.
+To help managing the requirement gathering processes in an efficient way which can ensure the quality of the work.
 For example, the template status of the information collection can be recorded, thus tracked.
-The template defines the following status
+The template defines the following status:

 PENDING: Requirement gatherers have been identified but have yet to start work.